 When I start planning for differentiating word work I want to have a good plan of action so I created this planning sheet to guide me.
 Of course, I'm going to doing on-going assessment to know where my kiddos are and the skills which they need more practice.
 I like to tier by color because I can simply write my kinders names on an orange, blue or green laminated card and they know which envelope, bag or bin from which they need to work.
 Because the cards are laminated, I can adjust quickly and easily as needed or as skills change.

 So back to my planning template:

 With differentiated instruction, we are always working toward a core principle or concept and I want to be mindful of that so I have an area to write that down on my plan.
 Then there is a spot for me to write down the name of the activity and three areas of tiering.
 Sometimes I tier for two and some activities aren't tiered at all.
 That's OK.
 You don't have to tier everything.
-I also quite often will add a little code for multiple intelligences and learning styles in the corner so that I know I am being mindful of my student's different learning profiles.
+I also quite often will add a little code for multiple intelligences in the corner so that I know I am being mindful of my student's different learning profiles.
 You don't want to have only spatial activities or only logical activities.
 Make sure you have a wide variety to appeal to all your learners.

 Ok so let me show you a completed example.

 Before I give you an explanation of each of these, let me just say.
 It's pretty much impossible for me to know at this point how I will tier my stations.
 That something that comes as you assess your students and figure out what skills and concepts they need to work on.
 I could very well end up with students who have already mastered all there letter sounds and be onto segmenting short cvc words or they could be ready to start their Dolch (I call them BALL Words) word study.
 If that's the case, this template would look very different.
 Still, students would be completing the same activities, just working on different skills and concepts.
 Ok that being said . . .

 Here's a short explanation of each station and how (if) they are tiered: